robertwgehl/robertwgehl.github.io/_posts/2021-04-02-ZoteroComments.md

 * I click on the citation and click on"Go To Page";
 * The PDF *and* the corresponding note open in a new page.

 In addition to the new note feature, the PDF annotation system has PDF highlighting and sticky note capabilities.
 Both the highlights and sticky notes can easily be added to a separate note, as well.
 The sticky notes can be tagged.
-There's a lot of new possibilities for library navigation now possible, thanks to tagging sticky notes.
+There's a lot of new possibilities for library navigation now thanks to tagging sticky notes.

 And, it looks like my location in a PDF was synced across devices.
 When I opened a PDF I was reading on a laptop at home on a second computer at work, I was dropped in exactly where I left off reading on the laptop.